WHO IS A MAN OF GOD?

 2 Thessalonians 3:1-2 – NKJV

 1 Finally, brethren, pray for us, that the word of the Lord may run swiftly and be glorified, just as it is with you,

 2 and that we may be delivered from unreasonable and wicked men; for not all have faith.

-Prayer: My Dear Heavenly Father, thank You for opening my eyes to know who a genuine man of God is.
-I pray you to expose all those impersonating themselves as men and women of God in my generation and validate all Your true men or servants, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for opening my eyes to know who a man of God is truly.
+I pray you expose all those impersonating themselves as men and women of God in my generation and validate all Your true men or servants, in Jesus’ name.
 Amen.